 Selectto see a filtered view of the support log showing only events containing this Call ID.

 Selectto see a condensed view of the call signaling messages in the support log for this Call ID.

 Calls made via the Virtual Reception generate two separate participant calls but these both have the same Call ID.

 |Disconnect reason||The reason that the call was disconnected.
 This is provided by either the endpoint or Pexip Infinity, depending on how the call was terminated.
 For more information, see Disconnection reasons.|

 Media stream details are displayed when you view the details of an individual participant.
-Note that media streams are not displayed for any participants who are directly connected to an externally-hosted conference, such as a Microsoft Teams or Skype for Business meeting, or Google Hangouts Meet.
+Note that media streams are not displayed for any participants who are directly connected to an externally-hosted conference, such as a Microsoft Teams or Skype for Business meeting, or Google Meet.

 Indicates whether the information is for the Audio, Video, or Presentation stream.

-When viewing the stream details of a completed call you may see multiple instances of each stream type (for example, if the participant had started presenting, stopped and then started presenting again).
-For in-progress calls you can only see a maximum of one instance of each stream type (reflecting what the participant is currently doing).
+When viewing the stream details of a completed VMR call you may see multiple instances of each stream type (for example, if the participant had started presenting, stopped and then started presenting again).
+For in-progress VMR calls you only see a maximum of one instance of each stream type (reflecting what the participant is currently doing).

 Note that a presentation stream is not shown for Infinity Connect clients that are sending or receiving still images or PDF pages (as opposed to screen sharing, or receiving full motion presentation).